grafana/grafana/docs/sources/dashboards/dashboard-public/index.md

 ## Custom branding

 If you're a Grafana Enterprise customer, you can use custom branding to change the appearance of a public dashboard footer.
-For more information, refer to [Custom branding](ref:custom-branding).
+For more information, refer to [Configure custom branding](ref:custom-branding).